AMfeta99/NLP_LLM/README.md

 ## Master Thesis
-My NLP journey started in 2021-2022 during the development of my master's thesis entitled
+My NLP journey started in 2021-2022 during the development of my master's thesis entitled:
 ### ["Learning to write medical reports from EEG data"](https://repositorio-aberto.up.pt/handle/10216/144617)
 This aims the development of methods for clinical report writing based on EEG signals, adapting current NLP techniques and state-of-the-art captioning approaches to image, signal and video.